Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Light: Bright, indirect light.

 Styling: Since Kentia palms are very versatile, you can easily incorporate them into any preferred decorating style.
-With its slender leaves, it adds sophistication and tropical elegance to any space.
-Placing it in a stone planter or one made of another natural material really allows it become a complete statement piece in bright corners or near windows.
+With its slender leaves, it adds sophistication and

-Image credit: Plant Studio
+Photo Credit: Plant Studio

-Watering: Regular watering; let dry between watering.
+Watering: Regular watering and let dry between each watering.

-Light: Full sun or bright indirect light.
+Light: These can take either full sun or bright indirect light.

 NOTE: Keep away from children and pets.
 This plant is toxic.